-- Whisk the butter and sugar in a large bowl on medium-low speed until creamy.
-Add the beaten egg and orange zest, and mix manually with vigour until it’s well combined.
+- Beat the butter and sugar in a large bowl until creamy.
+Add the beaten egg and orange zest, and stir with vigour until it’s well combined.

-- Sift the dry ingredients into the wet, and stir manually just until fully combined.
+- Sift the dry ingredients into the wet, and stir just until fully combined.

 (Although this is gluten-free and therefore over-mixing shouldn’t be a problem, this is still traditional shortbread – so mix until it’s just fully come together into a dough.)

 - Put the dough onto your paper square, and massage/roll with your hands into a smooth log about 12″ long.
 Roll the paper tightly over the log to cover it, twist the ends like a Christmas cracker, then put the dough into the fridge to firm up for at least 1 hour.
 (This will keep in the fridge for up to 2 weeks, or in the freezer for 3 months in a sealed plastic bag.)

-I divided the recipe and made 2 differently-flavoured doughs, and my cylinders weren’t perfect.
+Don’t worry if your cylinders aren’t perfect.
 Doesn’t matter for the final result, as you can make it rounder before slicing.

 - When ready to bake, preheat your oven to 180 C (160 C fan-assisted).
 Take the dough from the fridge and allow to warm up about 5 minutes.

 - Roll the dough log in the paper to round it off, then unwrap it.
 Cut into 1/4″ slices, and place the rounds on the lined baking trays 5 x 3.
 (When baked from chilled, they hold their shape and don’t spread.)
 If you have more discs than will fit, put them back in the fridge.

-- Bake for 10-11 minutes, turning the trays halfway through for even baking, until lightly browned and a light finger touch shows them to be firm.
-Remove the trays from the oven and leave for 5 minutes for the biscuits to firm up before removing them to a cooling rack.
+- Bake for 10-14 minutes, turning the trays halfway through for even baking, until lightly browned and a light finger touch shows them to be firm.
+Remove the trays from the oven and leave for 5 minutes before removing the biscuits to a cooling rack.
 If you have remaining discs, let the trays cool for 5 more minutes before loading up again, and baking.